How to Setup Squid Proxy Cache on Windows in Azure/AWS/GCP

 To start Squid, press the ‘Squid Server Tray‘ icon on the desktop and this will create a tray icon.
 To edit Squid, right click the tray icon and select ‘Open Squid Configuration‘ as per the following screenshot:

 To use the proxy, you’ll first need to define which networks are allowed access to use your Squid proxy.
-By default network 10.0.0.0/8 is enabled.
-This can be disabled if you don’t want to allow this network and add your own private networks.
+By default several private networks are enabled for Azure and GCP proxies.
+For AWS Squid Proxy all networks have been disabled by default.

 Within the Squid configuration file edit the following lines:

-Simply remove the networks you dont need or add an ‘#‘ to the start of the line to disable.
+Simply remove the networks you don’t need or add an ‘#‘ to the start of the line to disable.
 Add your own private networks you would like to enable.
-Here is an example of networks i’ve enabled :
+Here is an example of networks enabled called localnet:

 In our config we call our network (localnet), you can use any name to identify your networks.